ibm-cloud-docs/Cloudant/api/advanced.md

 -	**Response**: Welcome message and version

 Accessing the root endpoint `/` returns meta information about the cluster.
-The response is a JSON object containing a welcome message and the version of the server.
+The response is a JSON object that contains a welcome message and the version of the server.
 The `version` field contains the CouchDB version the server is compatible with.
 The `vendor.version` field contains the build number of {{site.data.keyword.cloudantfull}}'s CouchDB implementation.

-For {{site.data.keyword.cloudant_short_notm}} versions prior to 2.0.0,
+For {{site.data.keyword.cloudant_short_notm}} versions before 2.0.0,
 you might see a `cloudant_build` field in the response, rather than a `vendor.version` field.
 In each case,
 the field contains the build number of {{site.data.keyword.cloudant_short_notm}}'s CouchDB implementation.
 {: tip}

-_Example request to get server meta information, using HTTP:_
+_Example request to get server meta information,by using HTTP:_

 ```HTTP
 GET / HTTP/1.1